 It is not uncommon nowadays for mothers to choose water as the means of introducing their babies into the World.
 However, most parents introduce their babies to the water for the first time through the ritual of a daily bath.
 The bath should be the first point of teaching a baby to become comfortable and familiar with water.
 Parents should be willing to allow the baby to experience water being poured over their heads.
 Babies will cry initially but, if repeated gently without shocking, a baby will soon accept this as a daily routine.

 As babies get older they should be encouraged to shower with their parents.
 They could be held or seated on the floor allowing the water to flow freely over them.
-A little singing usually helps to make the baby happy as well as cheering up the parent.
+A little singing usually helps to make the baby happy as well as cheer up the parent.
 Parents can also assist by showing the baby how to point their toes and how to draw up the feet; a baby can learn this skill from birth with assistance from the parent.

 SwimSprout teachers trained in-house know that play is an important part in shaping the lifestyle of babies and families, therefore, learning through play is an established practice method.
 The teacher’s privileged position carries with it a high level of trust and responsibility in making sure that both parent and baby are given guidance and encouragement to learn new skills together.

-SwimSprout teachers trained in house know that play is an important part in shaping the lifestyle of babies and families therefore learning through play is an established practice method.
+SwimSprout teachers trained in-house know that play is an important part in shaping the lifestyle of babies and families therefore learning through play is an established practice method.
 The teacher’s privileged position carries with it a high level of trust and responsibility in making sure that both parent and baby are given guidance and encouragement to learn new skills together.

 All parents know that babies are all individuals and that development comes at different stages for each baby and child.
 Therefore, one of the first things that parents need to understand is that babies don’t actually swim they merely travel in the water in the first instance before being able to negotiate specific strokes which make them swimmers.